-Effects: replenishes the spleen, stops cramps in the abdomen.
+Effects: replenishes the spleen, and stops cramps in the abdomen.

 Black pepper – hot nature, hot taste, tropism – stomach, large intestine.

-Effects: heats the middle hearth, stops pain, triggers qi down, transforms mucus.
+Effects: heats the middle hearth, stops pain, triggers qi down, and transforms mucus.

 Cumin – slightly warm in nature, slightly burning taste, tropism – kidneys, stomach.

 Effects: strengthens the spleen and stomach, expels cold and wind cures cold abdominal pain.

 Anise – warm nature, burning taste, tropism – liver, kidneys, stomach, spleen.

 Effects: expels cold and soothes pain, relieves stagnation of the liver and harmonizes the stomach.

 Fennel – warm nature, hot taste, tropism – kidneys, bladder, stomach.

 Effects: warms the kidneys, removes cold and harmonizes the stomach, restores the Yang.